samuraiseoul/kimchiChingu/_book/verbs/conjugate-i-ending.md

         question: "How many letters does Hangeul have?"
       }]'
 ---
-To conjugate verb and adjective stems ending in ㅣ just change the ㅣ in the last syllable block to a ㅕ.
+To conjugate verb and adjective stems ending in ㅣ change the ㅣ in the last syllable block to a ㅕ.

 ### Examples: